Wu-Zongyu/LLM-and-Multimodal-Paper-List/README.md

 # LLM-and-VLM-Paper-List
-A paper list about large language models and multi-modal models. **Note:** It only records papers for personal needs.
-It is welcome to open an issue if you think I missed some important and exciting work
+A paper list about large language models and multi-modal models.
+**Note:** It only records papers for my personal needs.
+It is welcome to open an issue if you think I missed some important or exciting work!

 ## Table of Contents